 End of Financial Year

-Every business will have an end-of-financial year.
-This article will look at the different dates, the HMRC tax year, important deadline dates for self-employed, and how to complete the end of year accounting.
+Every business has an end-of-financial year.
+This article will look at the different dates, the HMRC tax year, important deadline dates for self-employed people, and how to complete end-of-year accounting.

-The dates that each business uses may vary if you are a Limited company; the date is set at Companies House.
-The annual financial reports will need to be prepared and submitting.
+If you are a limited company, the dates that each business uses may vary; the date is set at Companies House.
+The annual financial reports will need to be prepared and submitted.

 Fiscal Year

-The Fiscal year or tax year in the UK is different from the calendar year, and the year starts on 6th April and finishes 5th April, a period of 12 months.
+The Fiscal year or tax year in the UK is different from the calendar year.
+It starts on 6 April and ends on 5 April, a period of 12 months.
 It runs over two different years; it is written, for example, as 2020/21.

 It is set according to the Gregorian calendar, which has remained a standard for a long time.
-This calendar has been in use since 1752 and is recognised across the world.
-The old British calendar started on 25th March, but when the Gregorian calendar was introduced, it was 11 days behind the rest of Europe.
-11 days were therefore added to 25th March, and the new tax year system was started.
+This calendar has been in use since 1752 and is recognised worldwide.
+The old British calendar started on 25 March, but when the Gregorian calendar was introduced, it was 11 days behind the rest of Europe.
+11 days were therefore added to 25 March, and the new tax year system was started.

 UK Tax Year

-As we have already stated, the UK tax year starts on the 6th April and ends on the 5th April the following calendar year, but what does that mean for businesses?
+As we have already stated, the UK tax year starts on April 6th and ends on April 5th of the following calendar year.
+But what does that mean for businesses?

 There are certain documents and payments that an employer must file for each tax year; these include:

-- PAYE is due 22nd of each month if paid electronically or 19th by cheque.
+• PAYE is due on the 22nd of each month if paid electronically or on the 19th by cheque.

 Any late payment or form submission may result in interest and a late payment fee.